Efforts and Achievements

 NSSA completed drafting the National Space Policy, revising it with several stakeholders and by a specialized house of expertise, before obtaining the required approvals.
 Furthermore, NSSA have also completed drafting its strategy following best international practices, and involved many stakeholders in the process, after which the strategy was revised by a specialized house of expertise, before obtaining the required approvals.

 The NSSA, in cooperation with the relevant authorities, will work in the coming years on drafting the National Space Law for the Kingdom of Bahrain space sector in line with the Kingdoms laws and policies and international treaties and space law governing outer space which have been developed under the auspices of the United Nations.
-For that purpose, NSSA have conducted a workshop, early 2019, by experienced staff from the UAE Space Agency.

-For Sponsorship opportunities, visit this page.
+For sponsorship opportunities, visit this page.

 NSSA has made a strong effort to encourage the higher education institutions to adopt space-related projects and research in line with the National Strategy for Higher Education, the National Strategy for Scientific Research, and to enhance the international ranking of the Kingdom of Bahrain in the field of scientific research, supporting innovation and promoting creativity.